 - Offer to take notes for community calls

 - There are many open-source community calls, and having notetakers is a huge help.
-If you’re interested, join the Ethereum Cat Herders chat here, and introduce yourself!
+If you’re interested, join the Ethereum Cat Herders discord, and introduce yourself!

 - Translate Ethereum content into your native language

 - ethereum.org maintains a translation program that translates the website, and other resources, into many different languages

 - Find out how to get involved here